barbaracalderon/notes-on-javascript/10_DOM.md

 overlay.addEventListener('click', closeModal);
 ```

-The lesson to learn is... **whenever your code repeats itself, you the DRY principle**.
-Especially if the same reaction is used in different occasions - like the open modal or to close it. **Store that function inside a variable and use the variable**.
+The lesson to learn is... **whenever your code repeats itself, you gotta use the DRY principle**.
+Especially if the same reaction is used in different occasions - like, to open the modal buttom or to close it.
+So, **store that function inside a variable (remember functions are values in JS) and use the variable**.

 ### Global Event - press 'ESC' key

-Key press events are called global events because it does not happen in an specific HTML element.
+Key press events are called global events because it does not happen on an specific HTML element.

 So, how to respond to keyboard events?
 We still need to use Event Listener.